Luka Šulić

-Luka Šulić (born 25 August 1987) is a Slovenian-Croatian cellist.
-He is a member of 2CELLOS, along with Stjepan Hauser.
+Luka Šulić (born 25 August 1987) is a Croatian-Slovenian cellist.
+He was a member of 2CELLOS, along with Stjepan Hauser.

 Early life

 Šulić was born in Maribor, Slovenia. Šulić's father, Božo (through whom Šulić has Croatian citizenship in addition to Slovenian), is from Dubrovnik, Croatia, and his mother, Alja, is from Izola, Slovenia.
 His father is also a cellist, and many members of his family are associated with music.

 Career

 Luka Šulić performs throughout the world, combining solo classical performances with those with his fellow 2CELLOS partner.
-He has won a series of top prizes at prestigious international music competitions, including first and special prize at the VII Lutosławski International Cello Competition in Warsaw (2009), first prize at the European Broadcasting Union “New Talent” Competition (2006) and first prize at the Royal Academy of Music Patron’s Award in Wigmore Hall (2011).
+He has won a series of top prizes at prestigious international music competitions, including the first and special prizes at the VII Lutosławski International Cello Competition in Warsaw (2009), first prize at the European Broadcasting Union “New Talent” Competition (2006) and first prize at the Royal Academy of Music Patron’s Award in Wigmore Hall (2011).

 He has given a number of solo and chamber music appearances in Europe, South America and Japan in major venues such as Wigmore Hall, Amsterdam Concertgebouw, Vienna Musikverein and Konzerthaus.
 As a soloist he appeared with orchestras such as Deutsche Radio Philharmonie, Australian Chamber Orchestra, Warsaw Philharmonic, Russian Symphony Orchestra and others.

 Šulić began his musical education in Maribor when he was five years old.
 His father taught him how to play in the beginning and his mother practiced a lot with him.
 When he was fifteen, he became one of the youngest students ever to enter the Music Academy in Zagreb in the class of Professor Valter Dešpalj, where he graduated aged only 18.
 He continued his education in Vienna with Professor Reinhard Latzko. Šulić finished his master's degree with Mats Lidstrom at the Royal Academy of Music in London in 2011.

 His mainstream success began when he decided to join forces with his friend and a former cello rival Stjepan Hauser.
 In January 2011, they uploaded a cello version of “Smooth Criminal” by Michael Jackson onto YouTube.
 Within just a few weeks, their video went viral, receiving over 7 million views almost immediately.
 This led to a record deal with Sony MASTERWORKS and an invitation to join Elton John on his worldwide tour.